CD-Text: Format

 The BNPCI is used to define information that does not fit in one pack.
 This can be text or binary data.
 The BNCPI also indicates whether the text is single-byte or double-byte data in the top bit.
 This determines how null-terminated strings are defined – one or two bytes of 0x00.
 The DBCS mode is rarely, if ever, used.
 Its special null handling is not necessary for computer DBCS code pages, as they are "hybrid" with ASCII and compatible in the NUL behavior.
 UTF-16 could be the intended use.

 For block types listed above as "character" (per MMC-3), the payload is a simple null-terminated string.
 (MMC-3 is written confusingly here – it describes the encoding as "ASCII" in the pack type table despite mentioning the BNCPI flag modifying its behavior later.)
-The descriptions of the binary fields are vague, but the developers of GNU libcdio has either matched them to sections of MMC-3 or written new descriptions based on Sony's sample.
+The descriptions of the binary fields are vague, but the developers of GNU libcdio have either matched them to sections of MMC-3 or written new descriptions based on Sony's sample.

 Another layer of encoding specification is found at this payload level, in the SIZE_INFO block.
 Here the first byte may be used to indicate the encoding, ASCII, Latin-1, or "MS-JIS".
 This is supported by the original Sony authoring tools.